SmadusankaB/python-fastapi-server/README.md

 - FastAPI

   FastAPI supports asynchronous operations with async await syntax.
-So that FastApi is able to achieve assignment requirements easily.
+So that FastApi is able to achieve async requirements easily.
 Apart from that as a framework it supports fast cording, testing, automatic documentation and data validation using pydanthic.
 Open API documentation great feature to validate API endpoints and functionalities quickly.

 - Celery